ansible-collections/ibm_zos_cics/docs/source/modules/cmci_create.rst

 Synopsis
 --------
-- The cmci_create module can be used to create definitional CICS and CICSPlex® SM resources in CICS regions, using the CMCI REST API.
-The CMCI REST API is provided by CICSPlex SM, or in SMSS regions.
-For information about the CMCI REST API see https://www.ibm.com/support/knowledgecenter/SSGMCP_5.6.0/reference-system-programming/cmci/clientapi_overview.html.
-For information about how to compose POST requests, see https://www.ibm.com/support/knowledgecenter/SSGMCP_5.6.0/reference-system-programming/cmci/clientapi_post.html.
+- Create definitional CICS or CICSPlex SM resources in CICS regions, by initiating POST requests via the CMCI REST API.
+The CMCI REST API can be configured in CICSPlex SM or stand-alone regions (SMSS).
+For information about the API, see `CMCI REST API <https://www.ibm.com/support/knowledgecenter/SSGMCP_5.6.0/reference-system-programming/cmci/clientapi_overview.html>`_.
+For information about how to compose POST requests, see `CMCI POST requests <https://www.ibm.com/support/knowledgecenter/SSGMCP_5.6.0/reference-system-programming/cmci/clientapi_post.html>`_.